Reception Volunteer¶

 Handling members of the public¶

 Throughout the competition, receptionists typically get a lot of questions by the public.
 Any member of the public is allowed into the building.
-You just need to inform them about photos and videos being recorded.

 You can give them a booklet and direct them to the arena if they seem interested.